Search the Omeda Knowledge Base

-- If choosing Store content, depending on audience settings, a text box for HTML Message Body: and Text Message Body: Will appear.
-The use will be required to either copy and paste the content within these text box(es), or choose the upload content link to the right of the text boxes.
-It is always recommended to use the test link when storing content. (insert screen shot)
+- If choosing Store content, depending on audience settings, a text box for HTML Message Body and Text Message Body will appear.
+The user will be required to either copy and paste the content within these text box(es), or choose the upload content link to the right of the text boxes.
+It is always recommended to use the test link when storing content to ensure the content is rendering correctly.

 Once these fields are completed, the ‘Save Message Content’ button should be clicked.